-Yorktown should have a multi-modal transportation system that provides the full range of travel options for residents, and improves the flow of traffic in the town.
+Yorktown should have a multi-modal transportation system that provides the full range of travel options for residents.
 Roadways should be well-maintained and safe for cars, pedestrians, and cyclists, and traffic "hot spots" should be improved.
 To protect quality of life, local streets in residential neighborhoods should have low volumes and speeds, and minimal truck traffic.
 Transit and para-transit services should continue to be expanded.
-The five designated business districts should continue to have convenient automobile access and parking but should also become more pedestrian-friendly.
+The five hamlet business centers should continue to have convenient automobile access and parking but should also become more pedestrian-friendly.
 Yorktown should have a Town-wide network of bike routes that links together parks, regional trails, the business centers, and residential neighborhoods.